ThatOnePasswordWas40Passwords/crackmeifyoucan/2024/README.md

 and/or [Github account, bigpick](https://github.com/bigpick) for any
 future updates on those.

-**If anything I've mentioned soudns interesting to you, or you're interested in _me_, drop me an issue - I promise I'm friendly:)**
+**If anything I've mentioned sounds interesting to you, or you're interested in _me_, drop me an issue to chat - I promise I'm friendly:)**

 ---